Family Business Established 1982

 • Regular sweeping – dirt, sand and grit can be very abrasive

 • Dust-catching mats at external doorways – we suggest Nomad type mats at exterior doors with slip-resistant mats just inside the door.
-Wait at least 14 days after coating the floor before placing mats directly on to the timber floor
+Wait at least 14 days after coating the floor before placing mats directly onto the timber floor

 • Prompt cleaning of spills with a dry cloth or paper towel.
-For sticky substances moisten the cloth slightly and dry as you go
+For sticky substances, moisten the cloth slightly and dry as you go

 • Avoid dragging furniture over the coated surface.
 Fit protective felt pads on static furniture and chairs